Difference Rewards Policy Gradients: Experiments

 \subsubsection{Predator-Prey}

 In this version of the classical predator-prey problem, a team of $N$ predators has to pursue a single prey for as long as possible in a $10\times 10$ gridworld.
 Each predator has got a range of sight of one cell in each direction from its current position: if the prey is into this range, the whole team receives a positive reward bonus, otherwise they do not receive any reward.
 Each agent observes its relative position with respect to the other agents and the prey itself and can move in the four cardinal directions or stand still.
-The prey selects actions uniformly at random.
-Figures \ref{fig:pred} shows mean results and $90\%$ confidence interval across $10$ independent runs with teams comprising an increasing number of predators.
+The prey selects actions uniformly at random from the same set of actions available to the agents.
+Figures \ref{fig:gridworld} (right) shows median results and $25-75\%$ percentiles across $30$ independent runs with teams comprising an increasing number of predators.

+Also in this environment, Dr.ReinforceR is outperforming all the other compared methods, achieving performance that is equal or close to these of the Dr.Reinforce upper bound (of which the former is an approximated version).
+On one hand, some of the other baselines are also performing well: PG and Colby are almost performing on-par with the two above algorithms, even on larger instances of the problem.
+This is probably due to the less strict coordination requirements of the predator-prey problem compared to the previous multi-rover domain: each agent is independently contributing towards the common goal, and thus simply needs to optimize its own behaviour by learning how to reach and stay on the prey in order to improve global performances.